 A moderate diet with emphasis on complex carbohydrates, stress reduction and exercise also help reverse diabetes, although more slowly and rarely in severe cases.
 “In my 40 years of experience I have seen many overweight patients – 10% to 15% – reversing diabetes without medicines by following dietary restriction, exercise, yoga and meditation,” said Dr C Munichoodappa, chief diabetologist and founder director of The Bangalore Hospital and former president of the Diabetic Association of India.
 “The duration of reversal varies from two years to 10 years.”

-Nutritionist P Janaki Srinath, a member of the national executive committee of the Indian Dietetic Association, treats her patients with a low-carbohydrate high-protein diet. “[Low-carbohydrate diets] can have a remarkable role in reversing diabetes if proper counseling is given,” she said.
+Nutritionist P Janaki Srinath, a member of the national executive committee of the Indian Dietetic Association, treats her patients with a low-carbohydrate high-protein diet.
+“This type of diet can have a remarkable role in reversing diabetes if proper counseling is given,” she said.
 “The problem is that no one explains to the patient how medicines impact their body.
 Once they have complications, they really search for alternatives to medication.”

-She says both fasting and ketogenic diet can bring down medicine requirement within a day and therefore must be tried under medical supervision.
+She says both fasting and ketogenic diet can bring down medicine requirement within a day but must be tried under medical supervision.

 The majority of diabetes patients on standard dietary treatment remain on expensive medication.
 Many hospitals in India even advise bariatric surgery to severely obese diabetics since it is known to rapidly reduce weight and reverse diabetes.
 In such surgeries, the stomach size is reduced or the food is made to bypass part of the stomach and small intestine.
 This induces under-eating or poor absorption of nutrients or both.
 Bariatric surgery costs between Rs 2 lakh and Rs 7 lakh and carries the risk of complications and nutritional deficiency.
 Doctors consider it a last resort.